 Cordage

-The budget bug out bag comes with a very generous amount of 550 paracord.
-If you don’t know what that is, it’s thin rope that can hold, well, 550 lbs.
-Like a knife, there’s a million uses for cordage.
-That heavy duty emergency blanket we covered can double as a tarp to keep you out of the elements.
-In its most basic form, stringing paracord across 2 trees gives you a ridge line to hang your tarp in an upside-down v shape.
+That heavy-duty emergency blanket we covered can double as a tarp to keep you out of the elements.
+In its most basic form, stringing paracord across two trees gives you a ridge line to hang your tarp in an upside-down v shape.
 Since we don’t have tent stakes in the kit to hold the bottoms out, the simple solution is to make your own from branches using the supplied knife.

 Lighting

-Pleasantly surprised here as well.
-The fact that S & J Hardware went with a headlamp for a light source is a no brainer.
+I am pleasantly surprised here as well.
+The fact that S & J Hardware went with a headlamp for a light source is a no-brainer.
 Headlamps leave your hands free to work!
-It’s also a no brainer that a bug out bag needs a light source.
-If “bugging out”, we don’t get to choose when we do certain chores which includes night.
-The pleasant part is the included headlamp by Princeton Tec is made in the USA.
-That helps the quality side tremendously.
-With an IPX4 water resistance rating and included 3 batteries, you are ready to go even in the rain.
+It’s also a no-brainer that a bug out bag needs a light source.
+If “bugging out,” we don’t get to choose when we do certain chores, which includes night.

 Signalling

-The budget bug out bag comes with a military chemical light that is good for 8 hours once activated.
-To dramatically increase it’s visible range, simply tie a hank of paracord to it and swing it around in a circular motion just like a fan.
-Now that little stick just gave you a giant visible signal at night.
-I did say military and this product which is made by Cyalum has an NSN number.
-An NSN is a Nato Stock Number, in other words genuine military issue!
-I have an obsession with military gear, they have really good gear that always works.
-It also means domestic production and quality automatically goes up.
+The budget bug out bag comes prepared with a military chemical light that is good for 8 hours once activated.
+To dramatically increase its visible range, tie a hank of paracord to it and swing it around in a circular motion like a fan.
+That little chem stick just gave you a giant visible signal at night.

 Budget Bug Out Bag Verdict